InternetumM/AsyncNet/README.md

 ```

 ### SSL support
-If you look at the config classes.
-You can configure SSL / TLS support there:
+If you look at the config classes, you can configure SSL / TLS support there:

 #### Client